 Register to vote

-Applications must be received by 5pm, 11 working days before election day.
+Applications must be received by no later than midnight, 11 working days before election day.

 Students studying away from home

 Students are entitled to register at both their home and their university address.
 For more information visit:

 Once you are registered, there are three ways you can vote:

 - In person at the polling station stated on your polling card